Using KPPM

 - FLY-Pi-V2 Using USB Wiring

-Raspberry Pi Host Computer Tutorial
+Raspberry Pi Host Computer Usage Tutorial

-The operation for the Raspberry Pi is similar to the above.
-The Raspberry Pi needs to insert the SD card with the system image into the computer, add the line dtoverlay=gpio-shutdown,gpio_pin=21
+The operation for Raspberry Pi is similar to the above.
+For Raspberry Pi, insert the SD card containing the system image into a computer, add the line dtoverlay=gpio-shutdown,gpio_pin=21 to the config.txt file, then save and exit.

 - Raspberry Pi Using 5V Wiring